Latent Space Modelling of Hypergraph Data: Latent space hypergraphs

-In Algorithm \ref{alg:modhyp} the number of order $k$ edges is controlled by varying the parameter $r_k$.
-However, the constraint $r_{k+1} > r_{k}$, for $k=2,4,\dots,K-1$, implies $r_k$ will impact the higher order hyperedges.
-This may limit the types of hypergraphs that can be expressed.

-We improve the model flexibility by introducing an additional modification parameter for each hyperedge order.
-In Algorithm \ref{alg:modhyp} the noise $\upvarphi_k$ is applied independently across all hyperedges of order $k$.
-Alternatively, we can modify each hyperedge depending on its state in $g_{N,K}(\bm{U}, \bm{r})$.
-For $k=2,3,\dots,K$, let $\bm{\psi}^{(0)} = ( \psi_2^{(0)}, \psi_3^{(0)}, \dots, \psi_K^{(0)}) \in [0,1]$ denote the probability of modifying the state of a hyperedge in $g_{N,K}(\bm{U}, \bm{r})$ from absent to present, and let $\bm{\psi}^{(1)} = ( \psi_2^{(1)}, \psi_3^{(1)}, \dots, \psi_K^{(1)}) \in [0,1]$ denote the probability of modifying the state of a hyperedge in $g_{N,K}(\bm{U}, \bm{r})$ from present to absent.
-Suppose our observed hypergraph suggests that there are many hyperedges of order 2 and few hyperedges of order 3.
-By increasing the modification noise $\psi_3^{(1)}$ we can control additional hyperedges that may appear in the hypergraph due to the constraint $r_3 > r_2$.
-This generative model is summarised in Algorithm \ref{alg:modhypext}, and as commented in Section \ref{sec:like}, Algorithm \ref{alg:modhypext} can be implemented without the suggested $\sum_{k=2}^K {{N}\choose{k}}$ computations.
-Further details on the procedure for checking which hyperedges are present in $g_{N,K}(\bm{U},\bm{r})$ are discussed in Appendix \ref{app:miniball} with details of the hyperedge modifications given in Appendix \ref{app:appnoise}.
+In a nsRGH, the constraint $r_{k} > r_{k-1}$, for $k=3,\dots,K$, ensures that the interactions are non-simplicial.
+However, note that this implies $r_k$ will impact the higher-order hyperedges.
+To improve model flexibility, we can introduce an additional modification parameter for each hyperedge order.
+In Algorithm \ref{alg:modhyp} the noise $\upvarphi_k$ is applied independently across all hyperedges of order $k$ and, alternatively, we can modify each hyperedge depending on its state in $g_{N,K}(\bm{U}, \bm{r})$.
+For $k=2,3,\dots,K$, let $\bm{\psi}^{0} = ( \psi_2^{0}, \psi_3^{0}, \dots, \psi_K^{0}) \in [0,1]$ denote the probability of modifying the state of a hyperedge in $g_{N,K}(\bm{U}, \bm{r})$ from absent to present, and let $\bm{\psi}^{1} = ( \psi_2^{1}, \psi_3^{1}, \dots, \psi_K^{1}) \in [0,1]$ denote the probability of modifying the state of a hyperedge in $g_{N,K}(\bm{U}, \bm{r})$ from present to absent.
+This generative model is summarised in Algorithm \ref{alg:modhypext}, and as commented in Section \ref{sec:like}, we can implement this without the suggested $\sum_{k=2}^K {{N}\choose{k}}$ computations.
+Further details on efficient implementation can be found in the relevant sections of the supplement, as highlighted in Section \ref{sec:like}.

 As in Section \ref{sec:like}, the likelihood of observing $h_{N,K}$ is based on a distance metric,